h4zzkR/nlu_parts/README.md

 # chatbot_things
-Some usefull stuff for building retrieval-based chatbot
+Some useful stuff for building retrieval-based chatbot